isomerpages/mddi-corp/media-centre/speeches/_posts/2024-07-05-post-Opening Remarks by Minister Josephine Teo at Digital for Life Partners' Appreciation Event.md

 <p>We had our last gathering of DfL partners, which was also the first DfL
 appreciation for partners, about two years ago.
 Since then, the DfL movement has expanded and it has gathered pace.
-The number of DfL partners has more than doubled, from 130 partners in 2022 to over 300 today.
+The number of DfL partners has more than doubled, <strong>from 130 partners in 2022 to over 300 today</strong>.
 Many more organisations have come onboard to support our shared mission – to empower all our citizens to thrive in a digital world and ensure that no one is left behind.</p>
 <p></p>
 </li>
 <li>